Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

-The Glauber dynamics, also known as the Gibbs sampler, is a simple Markov chain designed to sample from the Gibbs distribution.
-We begin with the definition of the Glauber dynamics for the special case of the hard-core model (moreover one can further consider the case $\lambda=1$ for simplicity).
+The following Markov chain is a simple single-site update Markov chain designed to sample from the Gibbs distribution.
+The chain is known as the \emph{Glauber dynamics} in the statistical physics community and as the \emph{Gibbs sampler} in the machine learning community.
+We begin with the definition of the Glauber dynamics for the special case of the hard-core model (the reader new to the field can further consider the case $\lambda=1$ for simplicity).

-From a state $X_t\in\Omega$, the transitions $X_t\rightarrow X_{t+1}$ of the Glauber dynamics for the hard-core model are defined as follows: \begin{enumerate} \item Choose a vertex $v$ uniformly at random from $V$. \item Let \item If $X'\in\Omega$ (i.e., it is a valid independent set) then set $X_{t+1}=X_t$ and otherwise set $X_{t+1}=X_t$. \end{enumerate}
+From a state $X_t\in\Omega$, the transitions $X_t\rightarrow X_{t+1}$ of the Glauber dynamics for the hard-core model are defined as follows: \begin{enumerate} \item Choose a vertex $v$ uniformly at random from $V$. \item Let \item If $X'\in\Omega$ (i.e., $X'$ is a valid independent set) then set $X_{t+1}=X'$, and otherwise set $X_{t+1}=X_t$. \end{enumerate}

-Notice that the Glauber dynamics is irreducible (since all states can reach the empty set) and aperiodic (since there is a self-loop of not changing the state at $v$) and hence the chain is ergodic where the unique stationary distribution is the Gibbs distribution.